yugmerabtene/IPHONE-JAIL-BREAK-KALI-LINUX/README.md

-Here's a restructured version of the provided instructions:

 1. Begin by utilizing the Checkra1n jailbreak tool.
 2. Establish a tunnel to SSH into your Apple device via USB using iproxy.
 This can be achieved by specifying the address as 2222 and most likely using port 44 or 22.
 (Example: iproxy 2222 44)
 3. SSH into your device through the created tunnel.
 Use the command: ssh root@localhost -p 2222.
 If prompted for a password, the default could be 'alpine'.